 Eternal Reefs will arrange for honors to be presented the day of the viewing for eligible service men and women.
 Military honors can only be presented to each service person one time.
-To determine eligibility, Eternal Reefs must receive a legible copy of the deceased’s DD-214 discharge papers before the time the Memorial Reef is cast.
+To determine eligibility, Eternal Reefs must receive a legible copy of the deceased’s DD-214 discharge papers before the time the Eternal Reef is cast.
 This will give us the opportunity to work with the Veterans Administration to arrange the honors.

 All Eternal Reefs events are informal and we suggest dressing comfortably for yourself and the forecasted weather.

-Once the family boat arrives at the Memorial Reef site each memorial is placed in the ocean one at a time as each individual’s name is read.
+Once the family boat arrives at the Eternal Reef site each memorial is placed in the ocean one at a time as each individual’s name is read.
 Family and friends are informed in advance as to which memorial is being placed.

-After all the Memorial Reefs have been placed, the placement boat moves away and the family boat then moves over the memorial site.
+After all the Eternal Reefs have been placed, the placement boat moves away and the family boat then moves over the memorial site.
 Each family is given an opportunity to individually dedicate the reef site to their loved one.

-Once all of the individual dedications are completed, Eternal Reefs then dedicates the site to all the people who have become a part of the Memorial Reef.
+Once all of the individual dedications are completed, Eternal Reefs then dedicates the site to all the people who have become a part of the Eternal Reef.
 We will then read a short passage from “The Sea,” a speech by President John F. Kennedy.
 The boat horn will then sound three times as a final tribute and we will start to make our way back to the dock.

-Eternal Reefs will provide the tribute reef, assorted fresh flowers and bottled water for the boat ride to the Memorial Reef site.
+Eternal Reefs will provide the tribute reef, assorted fresh flowers and bottled water for the boat ride to the Eternal Reef site.
 In most cases there will be a snack cart on the boat, but we suggest you bring any food items with you that would make your trip more comfortable.
 Please keep in mind we are on the water and we strongly suggest not making return flight arrangements before 5:00 PM the day of the dedication.

 The Family Boat